kenox2/TSPdiffAlgorithms/README.md

 # TSPdiffAlgorithms
-TSP problem solved by using diffrentc algorithmic approaches.
-For each approach there's a report written in Polish.
+TSP solved by using diffrentc algorithmic approaches.
+For each approach there's a report written in Polish about it's performance.